tayyabahamna-design/Silverleaf/replit.md

 ## User Preferences
 - Clean, modern UI with vertical card layout
+- Username/password authentication (no external auth providers)
-- Role-based access control for security
+- Role-based access control with manual admin creation for security
+- Public teacher registration for easy onboarding
 - Responsive design for all devices
 - Keyboard accessibility for all interactions
 - Dark mode support